basho/basho_docs/source/languages/en/riak/dev/using/application-guide.md

 [[Riak Search|Using Search]] |
 [[Strong consistency|Using Strong Consistency]] | This feature can be useful if it is crucially important that [[MapReduce|Using MapReduce]] | [MapReduce](http://en.wikipedia.org/wiki/MapReduce) operations are a means of processing large data sets that involves running a filtering (i.e. map) operation on a data set (in Riak, a [[bucket|Buckets]]) followed by some sort of computation (i.e. a reduce operation) on the result of the map operation.
 Examples include

-## How Should I Store My Data?

-* "happy path" - the ideal case.
-* What can go wrong, and how do I recover?
-Timeouts, quorum not met
-* Using W vs PW
-* What actually happens when I store an object? (w value, fallback vnodes)

 ## Riak gotchas